 Dreams and Dreaming

-Image by: Alice Popkorn @ Flickr
+Image by Alice Popkorn Flickr

 Dreams are an immense part of our lives, even when we don’t remember them.
 Science hasn’t quite figured out the purpose of dreams, except that while we’re dreaming, our brain is building and reinforcing neural pathways.
 But dreams do a whole lot for us.
 They help us remember things, important information, they help us work out problems and find solutions, and they allow our unconscious minds to communicate with our conscious minds.
 And this unconscious to conscious communication is perhaps the most intriguing part.